NFL receiver Henry Ruggs III drove more than 150 mph before fatal crash, prosecutors say - KTVZ

 “We are devastated by the loss of life and our thoughts and prayers go out to the victim’s family,” the team’s statement read.
 “We are in the process of gathering information and will have no further comment at this time.”

-Although the state asked for a $1 million bond for Ruggs, the judge set his bail at $150,000 and ordered him to wear an ankle device, abstain from alcohol and urrender his passport.

-A 23-year-old woman and her dog were killed in the fiery crash.

-Clark County District Attorney Steve Wolfson said Ruggs could face a second felony DUI charge for substantial injuries sustained by his girlfriend, who was a passenger in his car.
+Wolfson said in court that Ruggs could face a second felony DUI charge for substantial injuries sustained by his girlfriend, who was a passenger in his car.

 Wolfson said prosecutors also were exploring possible charges for the gun that was found inside the car.